 To construct my consumption measures, I simply add up all consumption categories together using the 1999 and 2005 set of categories respectively.
 The PSID total family income measure includes all taxable income of both the respondent and their spouse, as well as all transfer income and social security income.
-Savings is then simply calculated as total family income less taxes and consumption.
-I exclude households with missing data or with unrealistically high levels of any individual consumption category.19 All variables are then put in terms of 2019 dollars.
+Savings is then simply calculated as total family income less consumption.
+I exclude households with missing data or with unrealistically high levels of any individual consumption category.17 All variables are then put in terms of 2019 dollars.
 I drop households with missing income data, households younger than 25, households with fewer than 5 years of responses, and households with less than \$1,000 of total family income.
-I split the sample into 4 equally sized age groups, g.

-The PSID reports only pre-tax income, however I need post-tax income in order to properly measure household active saving.
-To estimate each household's annual total tax payment, I use the NBER TAXSIM program.
+The PSID reports only pre-tax income, however I need post-tax income in order to